 I have been a writer all my life, but entered the profession for pay about 20 years ago.
 I have written extensively in the business and human resources field, but also enjoy writing on more general topics for magazines and other venues.
 About 25% of my business involves editing and critiquing work for others.

 I find myself returning time and again to a period between the Civil War and the Depression for both fiction and nonfiction, and I hope to refine my knowledge of this particular era in U.S. history.
 I enjoy research and love to bring stories to life for readers who may think history is dry and dull.

 I have previously published books for younger readers.
 My biography, Civil War Doctor: The Story of Mary Walker (Morgan Reynolds; 2007) was chosen unanimously for the Amelia Bloomer Project, which is sponsored by the Social Responsibilities Roundtable of the American Library

 Earlier, my young adult historical novel, A Diamond in the Dust (Dial, 2001) was a 2002 Young Adult Library Services Association “Best Books for Young Adults” nominee.

 I just completed a nonfiction book about the Canton Asylum for Insane Indians (also known as the Hiawatha Asylum), which was located in Canton, South Dakota, and in operation from 1902-1934.

-VANISHED IN HIAWATHA: The Story of the Canton Asylum for Insane Indians is scheduled for publication June 1, 2015, and is available for pre-order.
+VANISHED IN HIAWATHA: The Story of the Canton Asylum for Insane Indians is now available on Amazon.

 In addition to writing this book, I have been blogging about other asylums and treatments for the insane from this same time period.